bloominstituteoftechnology/Getting-Started/Mac/README.md

       Finding available software
       No new software available.
   ```
+  - Enable Root User: launch the Directory Utility app.
+Click the lock icon to make changes.
+From the Edit menu, select "Enable Root User"

 # Chrome magic
 - React Developer Tools plugin. not sure about this url: https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi